gabrieledagostino-sch/spoter/README.md

 - __/profile__
   Profile page, with the interests songs, a few stats of the user and the possibility to create playlists.
 - __/discover__
   Form used to start a queue, homepage if logged.
+Navigate via Logo button.
 - __/discoverQueue__
-  The discovery queue with cards that can be dragged in a similar to tinder fashion.
+  The discovery queue with cards that can be dragged in a similar to tinder fashion (left = dislike, right = like).

 ## Server endpoints